markiskander/biomaj-docker/README.md

 Then run this command to specify which DNS for docker to use (important for this build):

     sudo docker -d --dns=*your dns here*

+Next, we need to get the latest Ubuntu base image from docker.
+In another terminal instance, run:

+    docker pull ubuntu

-Next up, in another terminal instance, clone this git into a folder, cd into it, and simply run
+Next up, clone this git into a folder, cd into it, and simply run

     sudo docker build --no-cache -t biomaj-docker .